suyeecav/academic-kickstart/content/publication/afgsm-2020/index.md

 ---
-title: "Model-Targeted Poisoning Attacks with Provable Convergence"
+title: "Scalable Attack on Graph Data by Injecting Vicious Nodes"
 authors:
-- __Fnu Suya__, Saeed Mahloujifar, Anshuman Suri, David Evans, Yuan Tian, The Thirty-eighth International Conference on Machine Learning (**ICML 2021**)
+- Jihong Wang, Minnan Luo, __Fnu Suya__, Jundong Li, Zijiang Yang, Qinghua Zheng.
+Proceedings of The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases 2020 (**ECML-PKDD 2020**).
 doi: ""

 # Schedule page publish date (NOT publication's date).